biggujo/telegramMessageCounter/README.md

 # telegramMessageCounter
-Not very good message counter for telegram written in PHP
+Message counter for Telegram written in PHP

 ### In